1992 West Virginia gubernatorial election

 The 1992 West Virginia gubernatorial election took place on November 7, 1992.
-Incumbent Democratic Governor Gaston Caperton won re-election by defeating former Republican U.S. Representative Cleve Benedict and Democratic State Senator Charlotte Pritt, who ran as an independent write-in candidate after losing to Caperton in the Democratic primary election.
-Benedict had defeated Vernon Criss for his party's nomination, this election being the first time since 1960 that the Republicans had nominated someone other than Arch A. Moore or Cecil H. Underwood.
-Until 2020 this is the last time West Virginia has voted for the same party for Governor and for President, as both elections are held concurrently in the state.
+Incumbent Democratic governor Gaston Caperton won re-election by defeating former Republican U.S. representative Cleve Benedict and Democratic State Senator Charlotte Pritt, who ran as an independent write-in candidate after losing to Caperton in the Democratic primary election.
+Benedict had defeated Vernon Criss for his party's nomination; this was the only election between 1964 and 2000 that the Republicans had nominated someone other than Arch A. Moore or Cecil H. Underwood.
+Until 2020 this is the last time West Virginia has voted for the same party for governor and for president, as both elections are held concurrently in the state.
 This is the most recent time that Democrats won both races concurrently.